Report on sex abuse in German diocese faults retired Pope Benedict XVI - NewsBreak

 The archdiocese commissioned the report from law firm Westpfahl Spilker Wastl nearly two years ago, with a mandate to look into abuse between 1945 and 2019 and whether church officials handled allegations correctly.
 The law firm examined church files and spoke to witnesses.

 The archdiocese and the law firm said that top church officials were not informed of the results ahead of its publication.
 The current archbishop — Cardinal Reinhard Marx, a prominent reformist ally of Pope Francis — was faulted in two cases.
-He declined an invitation to attend the presentation, though his vicar-general did attend and Marx scheduled a statement later Thursday.330,000 children sexually abused in church, French report shows
+He declined an invitation to attend the presentation, though his vicar-general did attend and Marx scheduled a statement later Thursday.Biden shied away from news conferences, interviews in Year 1

 Marx’s predecessors include the former Cardinal Joseph Ratzinger, who served in Munich from 1977 to 1982 before becoming the head of the Vatican’s Congregation for the Doctrine of the Faith and later being elected as pope.
 Benedict gave extensive written testimony for the report.